SoftwareAG/c8y-releasenotes/content/release-10-14-0/announcements-10-14-0.md

 How will users be affected?
 If the user is hosting an application with a key and a binary with a manifest matching the respective key, and if the key in the application is changed, the binary will no longer work.

-##### Breaking changes in the Measurements API - several APIs will be no longer supported when *Enhanced Time-series Support* is enabled
+##### Breaking change in the Measurements API - several APIs will no longer be supported when *enhanced time-series support* is enabled

-As of release 10.16+, new tenants will be able to utilise a new Enhanced time-series support for the Cumulocity IoT Operational Store.
-As a result, several APIs will be no longer supported when the feature is enabled.
+As of release 10.16+, new tenants can utilize a new enhanced time-series support for the Cumulocity IoT Operational Store.
+As a result, several APIs will no longer be supported when the feature is enabled.

 The following APIs will be removed without any replacement:

 * `GET /measurement/measurements/{id}`
 * `DEL /measurements/measurement/getById`

-The following API will be no longer supported
+The following API will no longer be supported:

 * `DEL /measurements/measurement/`

-Instead, a Time To Live configuration or retention rules can be used to remove expired measurements data from the Operational Store.
+Instead, a time-to-live configuration or retention rules can be used to remove expired measurements data from the Operational Store.

 #### Implemented